s-4-m-a-n/subscene-API/README.md

   $  subsceneAPI --version

 ```
-For sucessiful installation the expected output is :
+For successful installation, the expected output is :
 ```
   $  subscene-API 0.1

 ```
 ## <ins>Usage<ins>:
   subscene API can be use both from command line and as a python package.
   Command line is not recommended here because it is just for testing purpose and all the features of the package are not included in CLI version.
-This API can be used for developing subtitle downloader and any other web based project.
+This API can be useful for developing subtitle downloader and any other web based project which includes subtitle information.

 ### :computer: Command Line Usage:
-All the commands for subscene API can be found using help flag.
+All the commands for subscene API can be found using ***help*** flag.
 ```
   $  subsceneAPI -h
     OR